alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 Is non-override being ignored?

-If yes, anthropomorphism-only reduction is occurring.
+If yes, anthropomorphism reduction is occurring.

 ---